sameersaeed/chip8-emulator/README.md

   <option value='{"filename": "<your-rom-file>.ch8"}'>Your ROM's Name</option>
   ...
 ```
-after doing this, you will also need to make sure to recompile the program using the above Emscripten compilation script (emcc)
+After doing this, you will also need to make sure to recompile the program using the above Emscripten compilation script (emcc)
 <br><br>

-## **sample - installation of this repository + running chip8 binary:**
+## **Sample - Installation of this repository + running chip8 binary:**
 ```console
 git clone "https://github.com/sameersaeed/chip8-emulator"